Bob Turley: New York Yankees

 Turley played for the Yankees from 1955 to 1962.
 In the 1955 season, Turley won 17 games for the Yankees, and recorded 210 strikeouts, second to Herb Score (245).
-But, he also led the league in walks with 177.
+However, he also led the league in walks with 177.
 The Yankees won the American League pennant, and advanced to the 1955 World Series, where they faced the Brooklyn Dodgers.
-He pitched in Game Three of the 1955 World Series, losing to Johnny Podres.
-He also made two relief appearances in the series, in Games Five and Seven, as the Dodgers defeated the Yankees four games to three.
+He pitched in the third game of the series but was tabbed for four runs as he was taken out in the second inning of the subsequent 8–3 loss..
+He subsequently appeared in two relief for Game 5 and Game 6 as the Dodgers defeated the Yankees in seven games.

 Turley had a disappointing season in 1956, with an 8–4 win–loss record and a 5.05 earned run average (ERA).
 However, the Yankees again won the American League pennant.
-Turley appeared in Games One and Two of the 1956 World Series against the Dodgers as a relief pitcher.
-Facing Clem Labine in Game Six, Turley pitched a complete game, but the Yankees lost the game by a 1–0 score.
-The Yankees defeated the Dodgers in Game Seven to win the series four games to three.
+Turley appeared in the first two games of the World Series against the Dodgers as a relief pitcher.
+He was tabbed to start Game 6 against Clem Labine; Turley pitched a complete game, but the Yankees lost the game by a 1–0 score to force a decisive Game 7, although the Yankees won that game to win the series and give Turley his first championship.